Natanxp2/docs/content/docs/guide/map_submission/map_porting.md

 2. Consider resizing/reencoding any assets that take a lot of space (marked by yellow/red)
     - If the texture is at or above 2048x2048 it consider resizing it down a level
     - If the texture uses an uncompressed format consider reencoding it
-    - This should be evaluated on a case by case basis, if you are unsure whether you should modify the textures, leave them as they are
+    - This should be evaluated on a case-by-case basis, if you are unsure whether you should modify the textures, leave them as they are

 ![4096_asset](/images/map_porting/4096_asset.png)
 ![4096_asset](/images/map_porting/4096_asset_details.png)